opennetworkinglab/ngsdn-tutorial/EXERCISE-3.md

 ## Congratulations!

 You have completed the third exercise!
-If you're feeling ambitious, you can check the bonus steps below.
+If you're feeling ambitious, you can do the extra credit steps below.

-### Bonus: inspect stratum_bmv2 internal state
+### Extra Credit: Inspect stratum_bmv2 internal state

 You can use the P4Runtime shell to dump all table entries currently installed on the switch by ONOS.
 In a separate terminal window, start a